cube2222/octosql/README.md

          GROUP BY customer_id"
 ```

-OctoSQL supports JSON, CSV and Parquet files out of the box, but you can additionally install plugins to add support for other databases.
+OctoSQL supports a [bunch of file formats](#File-Access) out of the box, but you can additionally install plugins to add support for other databases.
 ```bash
 octosql "SELECT * FROM plugins.available_plugins"
 octosql plugin install postgres